Helena Zengel: Career

 Her first main role in a film, at the age of eight, was in a drama film, Die Tochter (The Daughter AKA Dark Blue Girl), which was shown at the Berlinale 2017.
 She also had small parts in two episodes of a German TV series, Die Spezialisten – Im Namen der Opfer.

 In the drama film System Crasher, written and directed by Nora Fingscheidt, which premiered in February 2019 at the Berlinale, Zengel plays the leading role of "Benni", an aggressive and traumatised nine-year old.
 In April 2020 she won the German Film Prize for Best Actress.

 After System Crasher won a number of international awards, Zengel was cast by Universal Pictures to play a leading role in the American Western film News of the World directed by the British film director Paul Greengrass, which was her first international film.
 In this adaptation of the 2016 novel of the same name by Canadian-American writer Paulette Jiles, which starred Tom Hanks as Captain Jefferson Kidd, Zengel stars as a 10-year-old German orphan named Johanna Leonberger who was raised by the Kiowa; most of her performance is in the Kiowa language For her performance, Zengel received nominations for a Golden Globe Award and Screen Actors Guild Award for Best Actress in a Supporting Role.
 Zengel also dubbed herself in the Italian, German, French and Spanish versions; the dubbing is limited to the lines she spoke in English.

 In 2021, Zengel appeared as Nina Cutter in A Christmas Number One alongside Freida Pinto and Iwan Rheon, a heartfelt romantic comedy about a young woman trying to save her uncle from himself before she succumbs to a terminal illness.
 The film was directed by Chris Cottam and written by Robert Chandler, Keiron Self and Giles New, and features performances by the fictitious artists, 5 Together, Scurve and Ranelle Spear.

-In 2024, Zengel played a leading role in the international film production Transamazonia directed by Pia Karais.
+In 2024, Zengel played a leading role in the international film production Transamazonia directed by Pia Marais.
 She plays the role of Rebecca, the daughter of an American missionary in the Amazon rainforest, who claims that his daughter is a faith healer.

 In 2025, Zengel starred in the A24 fantasy adventure film The Legend of Ochi acting opposite of Finn Wolfhard, Emily Watson, and Willem Dafoe.